 The excessive high-fructose corn syrup (HFCS) found in sodas is easily converted to fat or glycogen (stored carbs).
 Long term fat accumulation can overload the liver.
 In one study, researchers found that overconsumption of sugar and fructose led to an alarming 27% increase in liver fat.
-Serious health problems such as fatty liver disease and type 2 diabetes has been associated with HFCS.
+Serious health problems such as fatty liver and other concerns has been associated with HFCS.

 Zero Nutritional Value

 Soda provides absolutely zero nutritional value.
 It contains no essential nutrients, vitamins, minerals, or dietary fiber.
 The one thing it does provide is excessive amounts of sugar, often in the form of high-fructose corn syrup, and the calories associated with that.

 The sugar used in soft drinks is generally comprised of large amounts of fructose.
 While it tastes sweet and satisfying, fructose has not been shown to lower the hunger hormone or otherwise make you feel full the way glucose does.
 However, you still get the calories from the fructose.
 In other words, you get the additional calories of soda on top of the calories of your meal.
 One study found that participants who drank soda consumed 17 percent more in daily total calories than those who did not drink soda.